Otter Falls is home to two North American river otters (Lontra canadensis), one adult female, Jelly, and her son, Stark, born on February 16, 2013.

 Habitat: temperate freshwater river and lakes.

-Do you love Jelly and Stark and would like to send them a gift?
-Check out their Amazon Wish List
+Do you love Stark & Flo and would like to send them a gift?
+Check out his Amazon Wish List